 Correct: Kids make right what they’ve made wrong

-If a child does damage either to the game or the feelings of other players, you can hold them accountable to solve the problem they’ve created after they’ve calmed down!
-You can put other privileges on hold until they are ready to make it right, by cleaning up/repairing the game, or reconciling with those they’ve hurt.
+If a child does damage either to the game or the feelings of other players, you can help them solve the problem they’ve created after they’ve calmed down.
+Other privileges can be on hold until they are sincerely ready to make it right, by cleaning up/repairing the game, or reconciling with those they’ve hurt.

-When parents take the time and energy to thoughtfully guide their struggling child, that child gets important messages: “I’m worth the effort, I can learn and grow, my parents are stronger than my challenges.”
+When parents take the time and energy to thoughtfully guide their struggling child, that child gets important messages: “I’m worth the effort, I can learn and grow, and my parents are confident even when I struggle.”
 These are pretty important messages to build into your intense child!